 Avoid expensive cars

-A $500 auto payment might not seem huge, but according to our mortgage calculator, it can cut your buying power by a whopping $80,000.
+A $500 car payment might not seem huge, but according to our mortgage calculator, it can cut your home buying power by a whopping $80,000.
 (Considering a $100,000 salary, 5% mortgage rate and 5% down payment.)

 Cut out unnecessary expenses

-You’ll want to have a good cushion of savings before purchasing a home, as this helps cover unexpected expenses and gives you the “cash reserves” mortgage lenders look for.
+You’ll want to have a good cushion in your savings account before purchasing a home, as this helps cover unexpected expenses and gives you the “cash reserves” mortgage lenders look for.

 Be prepared for other associated costs

-Make sure you’re prepared to cover things like moving expenses, new furniture, HOA dues, property taxes and more.
+Make sure you’re prepared to pay for moving expenses, new furniture, HOA dues, property taxes and more.
 Have some wiggle room in your budget to account for these.

-Minimizing your down payment and closing costs
+2. Minimize your down payment and closing costs

-• Look into closing cost assistance — There are also programs that can go toward closing costs, or you can see if the seller of your property will pay a portion of your fees.
+- Look into closing cost assistance — There are also programs that can go toward closing costs, or you can see if the seller of your property will pay a portion of your fees.
 This is common if the home needs repairs or has been particularly slow to sell.
-Talk to your agent to see if this might be an option for your purchase.
+Talk to your agent to see if this might be an option for your purchase

-You can also get creative in pay for these up-front costs.
-Many young homebuyers are using crowdfunding to raise money for their down payments and closing costs, while others are seeking donations in lieu of wedding presents.
+You can also get creative in paying for these up-front costs.
+Some young homebuyers are using crowdfunding to raise money for their down payments and closing costs, while others are seeking donations in lieu of wedding presents.

-Finding the right home
+3. Find the right home

-Use a mortgage calculator to home in on a good price range, and make sure it still allows for enough cash flow to cover your other monthly expenses (unexpected ones, too).
+Use a mortgage calculator to home in on a good price range, and make sure it still leaves enough cash flow to cover your other monthly expenses (unexpected ones, too).

 Once you have a solid price range in mind, start the search.
 You should:

-• Set up alerts on the major listing sites, including Zillow, Trulia and Realtor.com.
-Add filters for the size, age and features of the house, so you get the most appropriate listing alerts possible.
+- Set up alerts on the major listing sites, including Zillow, Trulia and Realtor.com.
+Add filters for the size, age, and features of the house, so you get the most appropriate listing alerts possible

 - Consider working with a real estate agent.
-Make sure they’re familiar with the area you want to buy in.
+Make sure they’re familiar with the area you want to buy in

-• Have a list of “must-haves” and “nice-to-haves” when touring homes.
-Bring this list with you on every showing, so you can compare apples to apples.
+- Have a list of “must-haves” and “nice-to-haves” when touring homes.
+Bring this list with you on every showing, so you can compare apples to apples

-• Drive around the neighborhood of any home you’re seriously considering.
-Get to know the area, talk to neighbors and see what local amenities there are.
+- Drive around the neighborhood of any home you’re seriously considering.
+Get to know the area, talk to neighbors, and see what local amenities there are

 If your local housing market is particularly expensive or competitive, you’ll need to move fast when a home you like is listed.
 Make it a point to see the property within a day or two, and be prepared to offer a decent earnest money deposit in order to get the seller’s attention.

 To start the mortgage process, you’ll first need to find the right lender.
-There are hundreds of potential options to choose from, including everything from big banks and financial institutions to fintech firms, credit unions, and more.
+There are hundreds of potential options — from big banks and financial institutions to fintech firms, credit unions, and more.

 After you’ve found the right lender, you should:

-• Complete your full mortgage application and lock in your rate — Once you’ve made an offer on a home and the seller has accepted, you’ll need to fill out the full mortgage application and provide all the financial documentation your lender requires.
+- Complete your full mortgage application and lock in your rate — Once you’ve made an offer on a home and the seller has accepted, you’ll need to fill out the full mortgage application and provide all the financial documentation your lender requires.
 Talk to your loan officer about locking in your rate.
-Most lenders offer rate-locks of 30 days or more, meaning your interest rate can’t go up in that time period while your loan is being processed and underwritten.
+Most lenders offer rate-locks of 30 days or more, meaning your interest rate can’t go up in that time period while your loan is being processed and underwritten

-• Get the home inspected — Before you close on the home, you’ll want to have a professional home inspector evaluate the property for any deficiencies, safety issues or potential repairs.
-If issues do crop up on the inspection, you can ask the seller to address these before closing or have them pay part of your closing costs to make up for the necessary repairs.
+- Get the home inspected — Before you close on the home, you’ll want to have a professional home inspector evaluate the property for any deficiencies, safety issues, or potential repairs.
+If issues do crop up on the inspection, you can ask the seller to address these before closing or have them pay part of your closing costs to make up for the necessary repairs

-• Find a home insurance policy — You’ll also need to have homeowner’s insurance before you can close on the home.
+- Find a home insurance policy — You’ll also need to have homeowner’s insurance before you can close on the home.
 Just like with your lender, be sure to shop around for the best price here.
-You might also need flood insurance, depending on where the home is located.
+You might also need flood insurance, depending on where the home is located

-Either way, you will need sign the closing papers and pay your down payment and closing costs via wire transfer or cashier’s check.
+Either way, you will need to sign the closing papers and pay your down payment and closing costs via wire transfer or cashier’s check.
 Your loan officer should give you a closing disclosure sheet well before this date, so you know exactly how much you will owe.

-Homebuying in your 20s: The FAQ
+Homebuying in your 20s: FAQ

 Saving at a young age can be difficult, especially if you have an entry-level job or have student loan debt.
 Your best bet is to set a monthly budget, determine what you can comfortably afford to set aside, and automate those savings however possible.
 You might want to designate a certain amount of each paycheck for savings or just schedule a monthly transfer from your checking account once a month.
 You can also consider a savings app like Digit or Acorns to help you save (and even make money) with your extra cash.

 A mortgage loan is not an age-specific product.
-Your ability to get a mortgage depends on your credit score, your debts, your income and the home you’re looking to purchase.
-As long as you have stable employment, solid income and the funds to cover the mortgage payment for which you’re applying, you should be able to secure a loan at any age.
+Your ability to get a mortgage depends on your credit score, your debts, your income, and the home you’re looking to purchase.
+As long as you have stable employment, solid income, and the funds to cover the mortgage payment for which you’re applying, you should be able to secure a loan at any age.

 You don’t necessarily need a co-signer to get a mortgage, though it could come with some benefits.
-A co-signer’s income and credit score (if both numbers are good), could improve your interest rates and give you a bigger price range to work with.
+A co-signer’s income and credit score (if both numbers are good) could improve your interest rates and give you a bigger price range to work with.
 It also may help you more easily qualify for your loan.
 Still, there are some downsides to having a co-signer.
 For one, they’re on the hook if you, for some reason, are unable to pay your mortgage payment.
 This can put them in a tricky financial situation if they’re not prepared.
 They can also hurt your application and lower your interest rate if their credit score is lower than yours.